Sunday, 6 March 2016

 In 1875 she and her husband were forced to flee to Chicago, due to intolerant reactions to their interacial marriage.
 Together they would fight for African American voting rights, and against KKK terror, condemning racist attacks and killings.
 Getting involved also in radical labour organising, they fought for the rights of political prisoners, women, people of color, and homeless people, advocating a syndicalist theory of society.
 She did all this while working as a dressmaker.

-Continuing to remain active into her eighties, she died in a suspicious house fire on 7/3/42, aged 89.
-It seems she was viewed as a threat to the political order in death, as well as in life, it was revealed that her ashes barely being cold, the Chicago Police force seized her entire personal library, in all it's 3,000 volumes, on sex, socialism and anarchy and turned it over the F.B.I.
+Continuing to remain active Parsons joined the Communist Party in 1939 and died in a suspicious house fire on 7/3/42.
+It seems she was so dangerous and viewed as a threat to the political order it was revealed that her ashes barely being cold, the Chicago Police force seized her entire personal library, in all it's 3,000 volumes, on sex, socialism and anarchy and turned it over the F.B.I.
 Most of it would never be seen again, an attempt to whitewash and write her out of history as they tried to rob her of the work of her life.

 Fortunately some of her writings survived, as do her ideas, fighting strongly for what she believed in, defying both racial and gender discrimination, at the forefronts of movements and battles for social justice, her entire life.
 She challenged the racist and sexist sentiment in a time when even Radical Americans, believed a woman's place was in the home.
 The legacy of her fight for workers rights, freedom of speech, the African-American, is still a strong influential one.
 Her voice still resounding against all kinds of oppression and the forces of capitalism long after her death.